jimotieno475/-home-jim-Downloads-Phase-1-Code-Challenge-Flatacuties-080421/README.md

 1. See all characters names in a `div` with the id of `"character-bar"`.
 Create a `span` tag with the character's name and add it the `div#character-bar` once you have retrieved the character data from the server.
-You will need to make a GET request to the following endpoint to retrieve the character data:
+You will need to make a GET requ est to the following endpoint to retrieve the character data:

    ```txt
    GET /characters